meloodev/exam-projects/README.md

 # exam-projects
-Projects for demonstrating skills during the exam
+This section includes projects created to demonstrate skills during the exam